By Fahima Miah

 Conducting research in the film-making industry includes many things such as location scouting, finding the ideal format for the movie (digital, traditional film, hand-held etc.), costume design, speaking with subject experts etc. For any director, finding the best location to shoot the movie is also imperative.
 Shooting 'The Lego Movie' on a hand-held camera in the middle of the deepest, darkest, woods "Blair Witch Style" would be entirely inappropriate for both the audience and the theme.
 The same goes for a piece of content.
 Good content marketers like Superfluity know from experience where the best locations to place any piece of particular content.
 At Superfluity, we know that if you're on a train and you open up a chunky PDF on your iPhone then you're probably not going to view it.
 In this situation we would instead maybe send an infographic or a meme since they’re both optimised to be more consumable from that location.
 At Superfluity, we believe that content, context and format must always flow in unison.
 It's probably the same with a movie.
 Would you prefer to watch Gravity in 3D either at an IMAX or with BlueRay on a 70 inch LED TV or would you want to struggle to watch a tiny pixelated version of it on your smartphone?

-@SuperfluityUK we believe that content, context & format must always flow in unison #contentmarketing #marketingautomation #orchestration"
+"@SuperfluityUK we believe that content, context & format must always flow in unison #contentmarketing #marketingautomation #orchestration"

 TWEET THIS